PiedWeb/SeoPocketCrawler/README.md

         Keep a copy for each html crawled page : 0 (no),2 (with filename corresponding to the ID),1 (with filename corresponding to the Uri).

+    --id -i
+        Permit to continue or if parameter --restart is set, restart a previous crawl.
+Other args will not be listen.

+    --restart -r
+        [FLAG] Permit to restart a previous crawl.

 ```

 ## Testing